The bell curve, z-scores, the 68-95-99.7 rule, and the law of large numbers

 | | | |-----|-----------| | 1.00 | 0.8413 | | 1.65 | 0.9505 | | 1.96 | 0.9750 | | 2.33 | 0.9901 |

-The Central Limit Theorem (covered in the next lesson) guarantees that averages of independent random variables converge to a normal distribution regardless of the original distribution.
+The Central Limit Theorem (covered in the next lesson) goes further: not only does converge to (LLN), but its distribution is approximately normal for large .
 Because many financial quantities — a portfolio return, for instance — are sums of many small, roughly independent contributions, the normal approximation is remarkably useful.

 A stock's daily log-return is modeled as .
 What is the probability that the return on a given day exceeds ?